rxn7/passgen/README.md

 # Usage
 passgen - will generate 20-char password.
-passgen <num> - will generate password with specified length.
+passgen {num} - will generate password with specified length.